 By definition, poets take the road that is less traveled by.
 Some poets gently steer away from the mainstream; others rail in the face of convention.

 According to Wikipedia, “In 1894 [Frost] sold his first poem, ‘My Butterfly.
-An Elegy’ …for $15 ($398 today).”
+An Elegy’ …for $15 (today that would be about $398).”
 These days, getting $15 for a poem would be an incredible feat.
-Getting $398 would be impossible.
+Getting $398 would be almost impossible.
 But there was a time when there was a market for poetry, when ordinary people (who were not writers, artists, or poets) bought and read poetry.
 Maybe back then people understood that poetry had the unique ability to interpret and explain emotions.
 Where do we turn for those interpretations and explanations today?